batmany13/about-me/README.md

 ### I am transparent about work and my own fallibility

 I believe sharing information is the key to our success.
 I think the only way we can act with autonomy is to have all the necessary information to make decisions.
 This also bleeds into who I am as a person, and I am fairly an open book and am very comfortable with being vulnerable and saying "I don't know".

+### I am an eternal optimist and like creating a fun environment

+I like to create a fun environment because what we do can be pretty stressful.
+I enjoy building a jovial rapport with the team, and many times I end up being friends with people I work with.
+I am also an eternal optimist so difficult situations at work doesn't get me down and I always look for a positive light.
+While everything thinks I am an outgoing fun-loving extrovert I am secretly an introvert and enjoy being alone every so often to re-charge.

 ### What past bosses have said about me